cmudig/Texture/docs/overview.md

 # Overview

 Texture helps you visualize text data and structured attributes from Python.
-It is designed to help you understand the structure of your text data and the relationships between text and structured attributes.
+It is designed to help you understand the structure of your text data and the **relationships between text and structured attributes**.

 Texture provides three main features: